How Full Amenity Tagging Unlocks Hidden Search | Crest & Cove

 Airbnb Amenity Tags

 Airbnb has the most extensive amenity system with over 100 possible tags organized into categories: bathroom, bedroom, entertainment, family, heating and cooling, home safety, internet and office, kitchen, location features, outdoor, parking, and services.
-Airbnb also allows "standout amenities" that get special visual treatment in your listing — make sure your most compelling amenities (hot tub, mountain view, fireplace) are marked as standout features.
+Airbnb also lets you add "standout amenities" that get special visual treatment in your listing — make sure your most compelling amenities (hot tub, mountain view, fireplace) are marked as standout features.
+Airbnb's filter system is the most used by guests, making it the highest-priority platform for amenity completeness.

 Vrbo Amenity Tags

 Vrbo's system is slightly less granular than Airbnb's but still offers dozens of taggable features.
 Vrbo places particular emphasis on family-friendly amenities and outdoor features.
 One unique Vrbo feature: you can add amenity "highlights" that appear prominently at the top of your listing.
-Use these strategically for your most searched features.
+Use these strategically for your most searched features — hot tub, mountain view, and fireplace should always be in highlights if you have them.
+Vrbo also has a stronger representation of longer-stay guests and property managers, so amenities related to extended stays (full kitchen specifics, laundry, workspace) carry extra weight.

 Booking.com Amenity Tags